radical-cybertools/ExTASY/README.md

 ### 3.1.1 Installing LSDMap on Stampede

-> **NOTE** : If re-installing/making a fresh installation of lsdmap on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before trying to reinstall.
+> **NOTE** : If re-installing/making a fresh installation of lsdmap on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before installing.

 LSDMap is currently **not installed** on Stampede.
 In order to run the Gromacs/LSDMap example, you need to install it in your home directory.